Georgia GOP starts push for takeover of local election board

 Both Raffensperger and Kemp have taken withering criticism from Trump, who says Georgia’s 16 electoral votes were stolen from him.
 Both face 2022 GOP primary challenges from candidates echoing those criticisms, with Trump endorsing Raffensperger challenger and U.S. Rep. Jody Hice.

 There could be procedural hiccups.
-The senators’ letter seeks review of a board employee, Fulton County Elections Director Richard Barron.
+The senators’ letter seeks review of a board employee, Fulton County Elections Director Richard Barron, while the House letter seeks a review of the county board.
+The Fulton board is considered the election “superintendent” by law.

-Jones, Albers and others say the Senate letter is sufficient to start the process.
+Jones, Albers and others said the Senate letter is sufficient to start the process.
 Mashburn declined to comment.
 Sara Tindal Ghazal, the only Democratic appointee to the state board, says she has questions.

 “We’re not in charge of hiring and firing county staff,” she said.